yao592677726/Simulation-of-Sperm-Whales-Species/README.md

 # Simulation-of-Sperm-Whales-Species

-## Initial gaol
+## Initial goal
-The initial gaol is to realize one season.
+The initial goal is to realize one season.
 If the process is advance, we can try ten years.

 ## Class